kevroletin/kevroletin.github.io/_drafts/how-terminal-works-in.md

 All these numbers are greater than 127 Dec.
 But all ASCII characters (including control characters) are lesser or equal to 127 Dec.
 So it's safe to search for single-byte ASCII characters in Utf8 strings without decoding them because all bytes of every valid multi-byte character is guaranteed to be greater than 127 Dec.

-Error recovery is possible and it works surprisingly simple.
-In binary notation all ASCII characters start with leading `0`, all bytes of multi-byte characters start with `1`.
+Error recovery is possible, and it works surprisingly simple.
+In binary notation, all ASCII characters start with leading `0`, all bytes of multi-byte characters start with `1`.
 In addition, for multi-byte characters:
 * only the first byte of a character can start with `11`;
 * all continuation bytes (bytes 2, 3, 4) start with `10`.